National Sandwich Day: Where to get deals and freebies on subs and sandwiches - NewsBreak

 Jersey Mike’s Subs

 In honor of National Sandwich Day, Jersey Mike’s is offering $2 off any regular sub for app users who enter the code “SANDWICH.”
-The deal is valid from November 3 through November 7.Did someone say fried?
-Explore new food creations at the New York State Fair
+The deal is valid from Nov.
+3 through Nov.
+7, 2021.

 Panera